fjp/bachelor/README.md

 ### Memory Leaks

-I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child().
+I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child() and not destructing the planner and audi rover correctly.
+To overcome these memory leaks I now use smart pointers which are a C++11 feature.

+### Implementation Correctness

+To verify the correctness of my implemented AStar algorithm, I added two more implementations.
+1. [Wikipedia A* Pseudocode](https://en.wikipedia.org/wiki/A*_search_algorithm#Pseudocode) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.
+2. [Red Blob Games A*](https://www.redblobgames.com/pathfinding/a-star/implementation.html#cplusplus) implemented in class planner::cPlannerWiki which inherits from planner::cPlanner.

+Both use less memory than my previous implementation which can still be found in planner::cPlanner::AStar() because the used data structures require less memory.
+For example the node struct in Red Blob Games implementation uses less fields (see planner::tSimplifiedNode).
+Regarding the computation time, planner::cPlannerWiki::AStar() is the fastest implementation preallocated vectors are used instead of a priority queue that needs to be updated in the other implementations.

+These implementations are used in new gTests which create and use simple maps to test if the different implementations yield the same result (regarding travelling time given in island seconds).

-## Changelog
+### Complete Changelog

 - Fixes diagonal cost value: uses sqrt(2) for the diagonal cost instead of 1.4f.
 - Fixes memory leaks caused by dangling pointers, mainly in the Child() method of planner.cpp.